This savory garlic farro recipe is a perfect alternative to rice or potatoes — simple to make, nutty and delicious!

 Last Thursday was busy, maybe a little busier than normal even.
-One of those days where all of a sudden it’s after 6 PM and thoughts about dinner aren’t even a blip on the horizon.
+One of those days where all of a sudden it’s after six o’clock and thoughts about dinner aren’t even a blip on the horizon.

-But even prepared simple, we found it quite delicious.
-Yum!
+Even prepared simply, we found it quite delicious.

 - 1 garlic clove, smashed

 - 3 cups chicken broth